Ruthwik/Schema-Registry-with-Avro-Schema/README.md

 2. Local Registry up and running on port 5000

 ## Steps
-1. Run and build both the services.
+1. Build both the services.
 The following will create a docker image in local Registry
   > mvn clean install
 2. Create a Docker network
 > docker network create local_network